16BitNarwhal/ScoreSwipe/README.md

 # Scoreswipe

-A pdf page flipping app!
+  A PDF page-flipping app for musicians